-Scholarships are awarded, by the Headmistress, to recognise excellence, ability and potential in one or more academic or extra-curricular areas.
-The financial value is modest, and they are not subject to means testing.
+Scholarships are awarded by the Headmistress to recognise excellence, ability and potential in one or more academic or extracurricular areas.
+The financial value is modest and they are not subject to means testing.
 Academic scholarships are valued at £500pa, music scholarships provide free tuition in one instrument and all other scholarships are valued at £300pa.

 Scholars will be expected to make a significant contribution to school life through their enthusiasm and commitment to the particular area for which they have been recognised.
-Progress will be monitored and scholars will be invited to a review meeting to discuss progress and future goals as they begin and complete each section of the school: Lower School (Years 7 and 8); Middle School (Years 9-11) and the Sixth Form.
+Progress will be monitored and scholars will be invited to a review meeting to discuss progress and future goals as they begin and complete each section of the school: Lower School (Years 7 and 8); Middle School (Years 9-11) and Sixth Form.

-Students may hold awards in more than one area (the second being of honorary rather than of financial value); two non academic awards cannot be held by the same individual.
+Students may hold awards in more than one area (the second being of honorary rather than of financial value); two non-academic awards cannot be held by the same individual.

-How Awards are made
+How awards are made

-All awards, for each year group, are made in the preceding school year.
+All awards for each year group are made in the preceding school year.
 Awards are made by the Headmistress in conjunction with senior members of staff for subject specific awards.
-All Rounder awards are at the discretion of the Headmistress; no formal application or assessment is required.
+All-rounder awards are at the discretion of the Headmistress; no formal application or assessment is required.

 The timing of scholarship awards for external candidates is based on the principle that an offer of a school place would, if successful, be accompanied by either a scholarship offer (11+) or invitation to scholarship interview (13+, 16+).

-The timing of scholarship awards for existing pupils will follow the external candidate assessment process; 11+ awards being made in January, 13+ awards in February and 16+ awards in November of the preceding school year.
+The timing of scholarship awards for existing students will follow the external candidate assessment process; 11+ awards being made in January, 13+ awards in February and 16+ awards in November of the preceding school year.

 All scholarships are open to both internal and external candidates.
-Further information is available from the Admissions Office
+Further information is available from the Admissions Office.

-How to Apply for Awards
+How to apply for awards

 At 11+ all applicants are automatically assessed for academic and all rounder awards.
 There are no special papers or procedures.

-Music scholarship auditions are held in January and are run as a half day workshop, with other applicants, and include individual auditions and interviews.
+Music scholarship auditions are held in January and are run as a half-day workshop with other applicants, and include individual auditions and interviews.
 All music candidates must complete an application form.

-*Music Scholarships require attendance at music instrument lessons unless a school activity prohibits this.
+*Music scholarships require attendance at music instrument lessons unless a school activity prohibits this.